 3. Unity Pharmacy

 Good news for all senior citizens aged 50 and above!
 Head over to more than 60 Unity pharmacies islandwide on a Tuesday and get 5% off on regular priced items.
 But not only that!
-For all Mondays until 31 December this year, Pioneers can also enjoy 6.5% discount at all Unity Pharmacy stores as Unity’s simple way of honouring their contributions to nation-building.
+For all Mondays until 31 December 2017, Pioneers can also enjoy 6.5% discount at all Unity Pharmacy stores as Unity’s simple way of honouring their contributions to nation-building.
 Great deals, yes?

 Joining the pack of establishments giving discounts to our elderly is Watsons.
 Just present your IC indicating that you’re aged 60 or above and you can get 10% off on prescription and pharmacy-only medicines and 5% off on health items, including all promotional and “banded packs” (or those banded together or with a freebie running on the promotion price).
 What’s more, this promotion covers even non-Singapore Citizens and non-Permanent Residents!